We are awarding $750 to a student every semester. All you have to do is show us how financial literacy has made a difference in your life.

 Having trouble understanding your credit score and credit rating?
 Look at this.

-What Causes Bad Credit?
+What Causes Bad Credit in Surrey?

 Although there are now several online services that will provide you with your credit score, the standard way of checking it is to file a request with either credit bureau (we recommend you look at both versions), which will cost you a small fee.